digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/fixed-rate-bond.rst

 Instrument and Holding
 ======================

+:ref:`Fixed rate bonds <module-daml-finance-instrument-bond-fixedrate-instrument-67993>`
+pay a constant coupon rate at the end of each coupon period.
+The coupon rate is quoted on an annualized basis (per annum, p.a.), but it could be paid more frequently (e.g. quarterly).
+As an example we will create a bond instrument paying a 1.1% p.a. coupon with a 12M coupon period.
-We start by creating our fixed rate bond instrument.
+We start by creating our instrument.
 Here are the key terms:

 .. literalinclude:: ../../finance-instruments/daml/Scripts/FixedRateBond.daml
   :language: daml
   :start-after: -- CREATE_FIXED_RATE_BOND_VARIABLES_BEGIN
   :end-before: -- CREATE_FIXED_RATE_BOND_VARIABLES_END

+The :ref:`day count convention <type-daml-finance-interface-types-date-daycount-daycountconventionenum-67281>`
+is used to determine how many days, i.e., what fraction of a full year, each coupon period has.
+This will determine the exact coupon amount that will be paid each period.

+The :ref:`business day convention <type-daml-finance-interface-types-date-calendar-businessdayconventionenum-88986>`
+determines *how* a coupon date is adjusted if it falls on a non-business day.

-We also need holiday calendars, which are used to adjust non-business days:
+We also need holiday calendars, which determine *when* to adjust dates:

 .. literalinclude:: ../../finance-instruments/daml/Scripts/FixedRateBond.daml
   :language: daml
   :start-after: -- CREATE_FIXED_RATE_BOND_CALENDARS_BEGIN
   :end-before: -- CREATE_FIXED_RATE_BOND_CALENDARS_END

-The coupon dates and the redemption date are described using a periodic schedule.
-This also allows us to define a stub period (if required):
+The coupon dates and the redemption date are described using a :ref:`PeriodicSchedule <constr-daml-finance-interface-types-date-schedule-periodicschedule-99705>`:

 .. literalinclude:: ../../finance-instruments/daml/Scripts/FixedRateBond.daml
   :language: daml
   :start-after: -- CREATE_PERIODIC_SCHEDULE_BEGIN
   :end-before: -- CREATE_PERIODIC_SCHEDULE_END

+This is used to determine the periods that are used to calculate the coupon.
+There are a few things to note here:

+- The :ref:`RollConventionEnum <type-daml-finance-interface-types-date-rollconvention-rollconventionenum-73360>`
+  defines whether dates are rolled at the end of the month or on a given date of the month.
+In our example above, we went for the latter option.
+- The :ref:`StubPeriodTypeEnum <type-daml-finance-interface-types-date-schedule-stubperiodtypeenum-69372>`
+  allows you to explicitly specify what kind of stub period the bond should have.
+This is optional and not used in the example above.
+Instead, we defined the stub implicitly by specifying a ``firstRegularPeriodStartDate``: since the time between the issue date and the first regular period start date is less than 12M (our regular coupon period), this implies a short initial stub period.

-We can now create the bond instrument using a factory:
+Now that we have defined the terms we can create the bond instrument using a factory:

 .. literalinclude:: ../../finance-instruments/daml/Scripts/FixedRateBond.daml
   :language: daml